 Proprietor: Couturier family

-Wine Making Overview: All wines are hand harvested and vinified with indigenous yeast and aged in oak barrels, exclusively from French forests.
-These wines remain for about 11 months, which allows the aromas, length and tension to be released, to capture the flesh and volume.
+Wine Making Overview: All wines are hand harvested and vinified with indigenous yeast and without SO2 and aged in oak barrels, exclusively from French forests.
+Wines remain in barrel mostly for about 11 months before bottling with small safe addition of SO2.

 Viticulture: Certified Organic; Certified Biodynamic (Ecocert and Demeter)